 That was the approach I chose for my implementation.
 In case you want to adapt the design to have speakers, the second best option that I recommend to you is to consider speakers that were designed for portable screens.
 For example this one, although you will need to make sure you have the space needed inside your case.

 Step 2.
-Connect it to a TV or monitor and plug in a keyboard.
+Connect it to a TV/monitor and keyboard.

-5. The first time you enter RetroPie it will ask you to set up all your buttons.
-Use your keyboard to map the keys you want.
-Important: take note of which keys you're assigning to which functionality.
+- The first time you enter RetroPie it will ask you to set up all your buttons.
+Use your keyboard to assign the keys you want.

 These are the keys I set up: